Our Mission

 East Carolina University

 East Carolina University was chartered by the North Carolina General Assembly in 1907.
-Today it has greater than 28,000 students and is the third largest university in North Carolina.
+Today it has greater than 27,000 students and is the fourth largest university in North Carolina.
 Offering degrees at the baccalaureate, master’s, specialist and doctorate levels, East Carolina University is one of 16 constituent institutions of the University of North Carolina.

 School of Medicine